Your alarm goes off. Instead of waking up refreshed and energized, a very different feeling kicks in — anxiety.

 There is almost an infinite number of reasons why some people wake up anxious.
 However, there seem to be several main culprits that contribute to morning anxiety:

-- The cortisol awakening response (CAR): This stress hormone is at its highest in the first hour of waking for those with excessive stress in their lives.
+• The cortisol awakening response (CAR) – This stress hormone is at its highest in the first hour of waking for those with excessive stress in their lives.

-- Thinking about the future: Whether it’s 10 minutes or 10 hours down the road, thinking about what lies ahead and mulling it over can get your mind racing and lead to anxious thoughts.
+• Thinking about the future – Whether it’s 10 minutes or 10 hours down the road, thinking about what lies ahead and mulling it over can get your mind racing and lead to anxious thoughts.

-- What you eat or drink first thing: Caffeine and foods high in sugar can increase anxiety symptoms.
+• What you eat or drink first thing – Caffeine and foods high in sugar can increase anxiety symptoms.

-- Low blood sugar: If you haven’t had enough to eat, this can also make anxiety worse.
+• Low blood sugar – If you haven’t had enough to eat, this can also make anxiety worse.

-- Anxiety disorder: Morning anxiety could indicate that you have an underlying anxiety disorder.
+• Anxiety disorder – Morning anxiety could indicate that you have an underlying anxiety disorder.

-How to Reduce Anxiety in the Morning
+How to Reduce Morning Anxiety

 Thankfully, there are techniques you can practice in the morning to help you better deal with whatever is causing your anxiety.